K to 6 Circulars – Edition 2, February 2025

 Maureen.Lorimer@scsa.wa.edu.au

-Schools participating in Brightpath must be registered with the School Curriculum and Standards Authority (the Authority.
+Schools participating in Brightpath must be registered with the School Curriculum and Standards Authority.

 Schools not currently registered for Brightpath, can register their interest by emailing Maureen Lorimer with the following information: